V 9.2, December 2017 Go to latest version

 The International Society for

 When I was young and pretty I learned about public domain software and believed it was a great idea to give your software away for free.
 I wrote a package for the measurement of visual evoked potentials on the PDP-11 — in Fortran.
 My next package was for visual psychophysics (R_Contrast), also for the PDP-11 and also in Fortran.
-There were what was called Special Interest Groups of people who shared their software.
+There were what was then called Special Interest Groups of people who shared their software.
 That spirit was what got me started doing this Overview.
 But the fascinating thing is how it has caught on!
 At some point there came Open Source, then Open Access publishing, and now Open Science.
 So for me it's really coming full circle with OpenVisionScience.
 What can I say!
 Join and enjoy!
-Here is a photo of me playing Zork on my home-built CP/M Z80 machine (it had a RAM disk and was fast).
+Here is a photo of me playing Zork on my home-built CP/M Z80 machine.
+You see the state-of-the-art 8" floppy disk on the right in a wooden housing that nicely fit my shelf?
+I built the computer in wire-wrap technology; it had WordStar, a RAM disk, and was really! fast (not like Windows 10 which goes asleep every now and then).
+Still works today.

 When you come to Europe (with your kids), don't miss the little perception museums: